nskatti1/Fast-Robots/docs/lab3.rst

    :align: center
    :width: 50%

+I decided not to do anything fancy with my TOF sensors and just focused on collected data at the same time.

 Task 12: Plot of IMU data against Time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. image:: images/l3_imu.png
    :align: center
    :width: 50%

+I decided not to do anything fancy with my IMU and just focused on collected data at the same time.

 Reflection
 --------------------------------------------------------------------------
 I learned a lot about soldering this lab mainly because I soldered for the first time in 4 years.
 I feel like I lack confidence, but I definitely have a lot more thanks to this lab.
 I messed up at least 3 times and had to redo it.
 I worry that some of my wires may be short now :(we will see how that impacts me as the labs progress.

 Acknowledgments
 --------------------------------------------------------------------------